elYanuki/PopupEngine/README.md

 # Modal

 The whole modal is a fixed element with z-index 1000 that will overlay the whole page.
+\
+It uses the css class `popupEngineModalContainer` for the fullscreen background container and `popupEngineModalContent` for only the modal box itself.

 **Create a new modal** using `PopupEngine.createModal(settings)`.
 This function expects a single parameter which is a JSON object that has multiple optional values that allow you to customize the modal.
 \